DR6-iX/Hermes-ransomware-full-analysis/README.md

 It then writes the ransom note to its file:
 * ![Write note to disk](Images/20-WriteNoteToDisk.png)

-Hermes encryption scheme is multithreaded: It uses a huge array of wchar_t* (“tasks”) that will contains all file paths.
+Hermes encryption scheme is multithreaded: It uses a huge array of wchar_t* (`tasks`) that will contains all file paths.
 * ![Array of file paths](Images/21-ArrayOfFilePaths.png)

 ---
 ## 5. Scanning for Files <a name="5-scanning-for-files"></a>
-Hermes will scan all connected drives and recursively search for files to encrypts except in CD roms
+Hermes will scan all connected drives and recursively search for files to encrypts except in CD ROMs
 * ![Scanning of files except CD-ROM](Images/22-ScanningOfFilesExceptCDRom.png)

 It will also enumerates net shares on the local network: